 You should also note that the IP and server are usually in the same country whenever you connect to ExpressVPN.
 However, you can also access virtual server locations.
 With these, your IP is in your target country, and the physical server is in another country.
 The feature can improve your speed and connection strength.

 You also get a Server Recommendation feature that helps you to find the best servers based on your location.
 While you can always select the server you want of your own volition, it never hurts to take advantage of this feature’s convenience.
-I tested it out, and it does pretty okay with its server suggestions.
+We tested it out, and it does pretty well with its server suggestions.

 Speed and Performance – Is ExpressVPN Good?

-As far as speed goes, I love the Smart Location feature on ExpressVPN.
+As far as speed goes, we love the Smart Location feature on ExpressVPN.
 The feature allows you to connect to a server quickly.
 Literally, just flip a switch and you’ll be on another server, all the while on the same ExpressVPN login.

 The Smart Location feature combines three metrics before recommending a server – distance, latency, and speed.
-This way, it produces the best available server to you on such short notice.
-While I can’t say it is one reason for ExpressVPN’s impressive performance, I have to point out that it is very convenient for users, and it came across that way during our ExpressVPN review.
+This way, it suggests the best available server to you on short notice.
+While we can’t say it is one reason for ExpressVPN’s impressive performance, we do have to point out that it is very convenient for users, and it came across that way during our ExpressVPN review.
 Instead of having to go through various processes, you can connect to a server easily.

 As expected, you can also choose to view the various locations available and connect to anyone you would like.
 The entire point of the Smart Location feature is to give you an option that is convenient and quick.

 ExpressVPN Speed Test for Short Distances

-I plugged into the Quick Connect feature on ExpressVPN to begin my local speed test.
-I connected to a server close to me, and I found that the speed was an impressive 30Mbps.
-So, the decrease in my speed was just a little over 20 percent.
-That was more than impressive when considering the ExpressVPN download speed.
+The team plugged into the Quick Connect feature on ExpressVPN to begin a local speed test.
+We connected to a server close to us and found that the speed was an impressive 30Mbps.
+So, the decrease in speed was just a little over 20 percent, something that was more than impressive when considering the ExpressVPN download speed.